Secret shopper jobs aren’t a new concept.

-I’m not trying to turn anyone away from mystery shopper jobs because they are a fun way to make some extra side cash or get things like meals and clothes for free.
+I’m not trying to turn anyone away from mystery shopper jobs; they are a fun way to make some extra side cash or get things like meals and clothes for free.

 I just want to make sure your expectations are managed.

-So if this still sounds like something you’d want to try your hand at – then keep on reading!
+So if this still sounds like something you’d want to try your hand at, keep reading!

 Normally, a secret shopper is paid somewhere between $7 to $40 per shop, plus reimbursements for any money that the shopper had to spend.
 Sometimes, companies don’t pay extra at all but do reimburse purchases, equaling a free meal or product.

-Though keep in mind that reimbursements may take a few weeks to pay out.
+Keep in mind, though, that reimbursements may take a few weeks to be credited to you.

-As is always the case with pretty much everything, the amount you’ll earn depends on the company that hires you and how involved the shopping ‘experience’ will be.
+As is the case with pretty much everything, the amount you’ll earn depends on the company that hires you and how involved your shopping experience needs to be.

 If you have to spend a lot of time there, ask a lot of questions, or provide a lot of feedback then you can expect to earn more.